elenalape/russia-tech-ban/README.md

 # Russia Tech Ban

 Curated list of tech companies who have ceased operations in Russia in response to the Russia's occupation of Ukraine.
-Contributors are more than welcome to add their own companies, or
+Contributors are invited to update this list.

 Always double fact-check your sources of information, including this one.
 Skip to [Contributing](#contributing) to add a company to the list.